In this tutorial, you’ll learn the fundamentals of web services and explore the two primary types—REST and SOAP.

 SOAP

-SOAP defines a standard XML format.
-We will use WSDL (Web Service Definition Language) to define the format of the request XML and the response XML.
+- WSDL (Web Service Definition Language) is used to describe the format of the request and response.

 REST

-When a resource is requested, we provide a representation of the resource.
+When a resource is requested, its representation is returned.

 REST and HTTP

-REST is built on top of HTTP (Hypertext Transfer Protocol).
-HTTP is the language of the web.
+REST is built on top of HTTP (the language of the web).

 Richardson Maturity Model

-The Richardson Maturity Model defines the maturity level of a restful web service.
-The following are the different levels and their characteristics:
+The Richardson Maturity Model defines the maturity of REST services:

 REST vs SOAP

-• SOAP Sample Implementation: XML over SOAP over HTTP
+- SOAP services: XML over SOAP over HTTP

 SOAP Service Examples